STAIRlab/sees/docs/contrib/modeling/uniaxialMaterial/396-Modified Ibarra-Medina-Krawinkler Deterioration Model with Peak-Oriented Hysteretic Response (ModIMKPeakOriented Material).md

+---
-# Modified Ibarra-Medina-Krawinkler Deterioration Model with Peak-Oriented Hysteretic Response (ModIMKPeakOriented Material)
+description: Modified Ibarra-Medina-Krawinkler Deterioration Model with Peak-Oriented Hysteretic Response (ModIMKPeakOriented Material)
+...

+# ModIMKPeakOriented

 <p>This command is used to construct a ModIMKPeakOriented material.
 This
 material simulates the modified Ibarra-Medina-Krawinkler deterioration